 Keen’s Targhee line has been a powerhouse in the day-hiking world for years.
 Released at the end of 2017, the Targhee III retains similar levels of comfort and build quality that people love, but hones in fit for slightly more of a performance feel.
 This still isn’t your hardcore boot for steep or rocky trails or long days with heavy loads, but it’s a cushy option for easy-to-moderate day hiking and the occasional overnight.
-Below we break down the Targhee III’s comfort, weight, traction, stability, waterproofing and breathability, and more.
+Below we break down the Targhee III’s comfort, weight, traction, stability, waterproofing and breathability, sizing and fit, and more.
 To see how the Targhee III stacks up against the competition, see our articles on the best hiking boots and hiking shoes.

 One of the biggest draws to the Keen Targhee III WP Mid is comfort.
 Straight out of the box, this boot feels cushy on your feet and requires little to no break-in period, which is a rare combination in hiking footwear.
 In addition, the removable footbed has a quality feel and gets high marks among users pretty much across the board.
 So long as you stick to established trails and don’t push the limits, it’s one of the most comfortable boots we’ve tested.
 It’s worth noting that the Targhee III still is a wide boot, and particularly in the toe box.
 It’s not quite as roomy as the old Targhee II, but those with narrow feet likely will find themselves swimming with all of the space, and that certainly can take its toll on comfort over time.